harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 claimed sped up signature verification by around 25%.
-Unfortunately, the algorithm was encumbered by [U.S.  Patent 7,110,538][] and so neither Finney's implementation nor a later implementation by Pieter Wuille were distributed to users.
+Unfortunately, the algorithm was encumbered by [U.S.  Patent 7,110,538][] and so neither Finney's implementation nor a later implementation by Pieter Wuille was distributed to users.
 On September 25th, [that patent expired][news117 patent].
 Within a month, the code was [merged][news120 glv] into Bitcoin Core.
 For users with the default settings, the speed improvement will be most apparent during the final part of syncing a new